icnu/neural/README.md

 - **Internet Identity:** For authentication
 - **EVM / SOL RPC Canister:** For transaction execution

+## Security & Scaling

+Sensitive data are all encrypted and stored in the Registry Canister using VetKeys on ICP.
+The Registry Canister grants access to the keys, only to the Proxy Agent by verifying the Nitro TEE Attestations, and matching the running image hash to the last release.
+This ensures the sensitive data is not exposed in any way.

+The project is highly scalable and cost efficient, and with a few tweaks, can be horizontally scaled over multiple subnets.
+The major bottlenecks in our competitors is in the Token Index management.
+We have specifically engineered the Token Index canister and it's snapshotting functionality to support the biggest DAOs on cryptos - **200K+ token holders**.
+While not at the finest, it will get polished over the next few rounds.

 ## Deployed Canisters
 - Hub Canister: [f2rvu-aiaaa-aaaai-q327q-cai](https://dashboard.internetcomputer.org/canister/f2rvu-aiaaa-aaaai-q327q-cai)